-I’m not sure why, but it seems like a lot of people tend to make communications and marketing really, really complicated.
-The reality is that it’s not necessarily complicated – it is complex.
-Communications requires people to spend a lot more time learning their craft and studying than just jumping in with both feet and going straight to the “concepting” phase.
-When you hit the concept button before gaining a deep understanding of your project you generally get flashy, superficial and ineffective marketing campaigns.
+People frequently make communications and marketing much more complicated than it needs to be.
+The reality is that it’s not complicated – it is complex.
+Effective communication requires people to spend a lot more time learning their craft, and studying, than just jumping straight to the “concepting” phase.
+When you hit the concept button before gaining a deep understanding of audience, product and project goals you often get flashy, superficial and ineffective brand, marketing and communications campaigns.

-For the first decade of my career I was baffled by the ready, fire, aim approach most of my colleagues and our agencies took to developing campaigns.
-In design school we had been taught a methodology that required us to get a comprehensive understanding of the environment we were designing for before ever putting pencil to sketch paper.
-I might do some sketching along the way, but almost never designed in a vacuum.
+I’ve been doing this for a long time, and for years I was baffled by the ready, fire, aim approach many of my colleagues and our agencies took to developing campaigns.
+In design school I had been taught a methodology that required me to gain a holistic understanding of the environment I was designing for before ever putting pencil to sketch paper.
+While I would continuously sketch ideas during the research phase, I almost never designed in a vacuum.
 Why should my approach to marketing programs, campaigns and communications be any different?

-As I became more comfortable in the field and in my role, I began to move away from the concept first approach and started applying the design methodology that works so well in product design.
-After all, conceptually there is not much difference between a product and a program, just the end result takes a different form.
-And once I started applying design thinking to the marketing and communications programs I worked on, the basics of it started to sort themselves out.
+As I gained experience, I moved away from the concept first approach and started using design thinking methodologies that works so well in product development.
+Conceptually there is little difference between a hardware product and a marketing program, except the end result takes a different form.
+Once I started applying design thinking to the brand, marketing, and communications programs I worked on, the basics of my process began to sort themselves out.

-After about 15 years in the field I had narrowed it down to five simple imperatives to creating an effective marketing/communications program.
+After about 15 years I had narrowed the imperatives for effective marketing and communications down to five simple yet effective areas.
 They are:

 Or, to be a little more descriptive: